Sheryl Sandberg: Facebook / Meta Platforms

+Board roles

 In 2009, Sandberg was named to the board of The Walt Disney Company.
 She also serves on the boards of Women for Women International, the Center for Global Development, and V-Day.
-She was previously a board member of Starbucks, Brookings Institution, and Ad Council.
+She was previously a board member of Meta, Starbucks, Brookings Institution, and Ad Council.

+Sandberg Bernthal Venture Partners

+In 2021, Sandberg and her husband, Tom Bernthal, launched Sandberg Bernthal Venture Partners to invest their own capital in start-ups.

+In November 2023, Sandberg's investment company invested in Cercle, an AI healthcare business.

+In April 2024, she invested in Pigment SAS, a French software company, as part of a $145 million round.

 Other work and ventures

 In 2008, Sandberg wrote an article for The Huffington Post in support of her mentor, Larry Summers, who was under fire for his comments about women.
 She was a keynote speaker at the Jewish Community Federation's Business Leadership Council in 2010.
 In December 2010, she gave a TED speech titled "Why we have too few women leaders."
 In May 2011, she gave the Commencement Address at the Barnard College graduation ceremony.
 She spoke as the keynote speaker at the Class Day ceremony at the Harvard Business School in May 2012.
 In April 2013, she was the keynote speaker during the second annual Entrepreneur Weekend at Colgate University, in Hamilton, New York.
 In 2015, she signed an open letter which the ONE Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.
 In 2016, she delivered the Commencement Address at the University of California, Berkeley graduation ceremony.
 It was the first time she spoke publicly about her husband's death, and stressed the importance of resilience.
 The following year she delivered the Commencement Address to Virginia Tech's Class of 2017.
 On June 8, 2018, she gave the Commencement Address for the Massachusetts Institute of Technology in Cambridge, MA.
-And she has been member of the advisory board of the Peter G. Peterson Foundation.
+She has also served as a member of the advisory board of the Peter G. Peterson Foundation.